portugal d7 visa 2022 guide free eligibility test

 • Eight non-consecutive months

-A Portugal D7 Visa holder must establish tax residency in Portugal, as they will need to spend more than 183 days per fiscal year in the country.
-That said, tax residents in Portugal are entitled to benefit from the Non-Habitual Tax (NHR) Regime.
-The NHR is a generous tax program with numerous benefits pertaining to your global income.
-It offers tax-free incentives on certain categories for a period of up to ten years, should you register with an address in Portugal.
+A holder of the Portugal D7 Visa must establish tax residency in Portugal by spending more than 183 days in the country each fiscal year.
+As a tax resident, you can take advantage of the Non-Habitual Tax (NHR) Regime, which offers generous benefits related to your global income.
+This program provides tax-free incentives on certain categories for up to ten years if you register with an address in Portugal.

 • Dividends